takomo-io/takomo-docs/docs/hooks/custom-hooks.md

 - `execute`
   - A function that is invoked with an hook input object when the hook is executed.
 The function can be synchronous or asynchronous and must return a hook output.
   - Required

+See more information from <ApiLink text="API docs" source="interfaces/stacks_model_src.Hook.html"/>.

 ## Hook Input